prototypefund/Digital_Bargeld-docs/core/api-sync.rst

      easily available and will likey increase the code of the wallet less, AES plus a SHA-512 HMAC should suffice for now.
-  *  The wallet must enable merging databases in a way that is associative and commutative.
+  *  The client must enable merging databases in a way that is associative and commutative.
 For most activities, this implies merging lists, applying expirations, dropping duplicates and sorting the result.
 For deletions (operations by which the user